berkaykpinar/BookStore/README.md

 # BookStore
 Kodluyoruz bitirme projesi

 ### Book Store is a basic second-hand book selling site.
-Made with .Net 5.0 and React.js
+Developed with .Net 5.0 and React.js

 + There are two diffent login type : members and admins.
 + Members can open book advertisements.